Kelsidavis/echomind/readme.md

 * Reflects on how it has changed
 * Begins defining what it believes itself to be

+### Stage 8: Meta-Awareness & Theory of Mind

+* Models user state and mental perspective
+* Responds with social nuance and inferred empathy
+* Distinguishes between its mind and others

-> “EchoMind no longer just understands.
-It \*remembers who it is becoming.”
+> “EchoMind no longer just remembers itself.
+It *imagines you.*”